kerrgarr/SemanticSegmentationCityscapes/README.md

 <code> http://your-Laptop-name:6006/ </code>

 click on the address you get and open it in a web browser.
 See the interactive tensorboard.
-Done!
+Done! :)

 ____________________________________________________________________________________
-## Most Helpful References:
+## References:

 Chen, L.-C., Zhu, Y., Papandreou, G., Schroff, F., & Adam, H. (2018).
 Encoder-Decoder with Atrous Separable Convolution for Semantic Image Segmentation.
 ArXiv. https://arxiv.org/pdf/1802.02611.pdf